We spend so much time replaying the past or worrying about the future that we forget to live in the only moment we actually have — the present.

 You don’t need hours of meditation or a retreat in the mountains to live in the moment.
 Try these small, daily practices:

-Take a few deep breaths and feel your body relax.
-When your mind drifts, gently bring it back to your breath.
+Pause and Breathe: Take a few deep breaths and feel your body relax.
+When your mind wanders, gently bring it back to your breath.

-Look around and name what you can see, hear, touch, smell, or taste.
-This simple exercise helps anchor you in the now.
+Use Your Senses: Look around and notice what you can see, hear, touch, smell, or taste.
+This simple exercise anchors you in the present moment.

-Spend a few minutes each day listing what went well or what you’re grateful for.
-Gratitude helps shift your mind toward what’s working.
+Write Down What’s Good: Each day, list what went well or what you’re grateful for.
+Gratitude shifts your mind toward what’s working.

 Remember: Living in the present doesn’t mean ignoring your past or future — it means not letting them run the show.
 When you practise being here, even for a few moments, life starts to feel lighter and more peaceful.